-The beauty industry has done a pretty poor job in educating consumers on the major difference between two huge components in the skincare space: moisture and hydration.
+The beauty industry has done a pretty poor job in educating consumers on the major difference between two huge components in the skincare space: Hydration vs Moisture.
 Much to my chagrin, I see brands even use the terms interchangeably as if they were equal or produced the same results.
-I want to make this super easy for everyone to understand, so you know what to look for in formulas to help your skin.
+I want to make this super easy for everyone to understand the difference between hydration vs moisturization, so you know what to look for in formulas to help your skin.

 Moisture - Oil, Butter, Cream, Balm

 Moisture is a nourishing agent that feeds and seals from the outside of what it's applied to: hair, skin, nails, etc. The molecular size of moisturizing ingredients are too big to completely penetrate the skin.
 This allows them to create on occlusion on the outside of the skin.
-And this barrier, is important.
-Because it seals hydration inside.
+This barrier, is important, because it seals hydration inside.